Fire guts U.S. Agriculture Department shed in Maryland

-WASHINGTON A fire on Tuesday gutted a storage shed at a U.S. Department of Agriculture complex in Maryland that was closed last week because of threats, fire officials said.
+WASHINGTON (Reuters) - A fire on Tuesday gutted a storage shed at a U.S. Department of Agriculture (USDA) complex in Maryland that was closed last week because of threats, a fire official said.

-A spokesman for the Prince George's County fire department reported the blaze at Building 426 at the USDA's Beltsville facility was extinguished just under two hours after he sent an initial tweet on it.
+The blaze at Building 426 at the USDA's Beltsville facility took firefighters about two hours to extinguish, Prince George's County fire department spokesman Mark Brady said by phone, adding there were no injuries.

-An Agriculture Department statement said the fire occurred at a storage shed and there were no injuries.
-The cause of the blaze is under investigation, it added.
+The fire department and the federal Bureau of Alcohol, Tobacco, Firearms and Explosives are investigating the cause, he said.

 Live TV footage showed the wood frame building engulfed in flames, with part of the walls missing and a section of the roof gone as firefighters poured water onto the structure.